 More than a third of all Iraq and Afghanistan veterans have or will experience post-traumatic stress disorder.
 And veterans of past wars are still dealing with the ghosts of their time in the service.
 Coping with PTSD can put stress on not just veterans but also their families and friends.

-is a program in which prisoners train companion dogs for veterans with PTSD, and these canines are featured in holiday cards sold to support the program
+is a program in which prisoners train companion dogs for veterans with PTSD.
+Donors can sponsor a dog

 (If you know a veteran dealing with PTSD, the VA offers the PTSD Coach Online

 to help veterans learn to manage symptoms, come up with ways to cope and find professional help.)

 4. Help build a home for severely injured vets

 Severely injured veterans often come home needing a place to live that better accommodates their physical disabilities.
 Building Homes for Heroes

 builds specially modified homes for veterans that help them live independently.
 These homes are provided at no cost to the veterans.
 The organization also provides financial planning services.

 In times of war, exhausted combat units were removed from the battlefield to "stand down" in a place of relative security to rest.
 The Department of Veterans Affairs' Stand Down program is designed to help homeless veterans "combat" life on the streets.
 Stand Downs are usually one- to three-day events to provide food, shelter, clothing and health screenings to homeless and unemployed veterans.
 To find a Stand Down program in your community, contact your local VA hospital in the VA Medical Center Directory